weitingwlin/TDBUwithScale/DataAnalysis/Data/CodeBook.md

 * otherLadybug: number of other species of ladybug (species not identified) found on the plant

+* egg : number of clutch of ladybug eggs found on a plant

 ## miscellaneous

 * TDBU_experiment_google_earth.png :